Top 12 All-Time Best Larry & Lampley Moments

-On January 22, 1973, a broadcasting start-up by the name of Home Box Office debuted in the sport of boxing, bringing viewers George Foreman’s legendary second round annihilation of Joe Frazier in Kingston, Jamaica.
-Since then, HBO has brought us countless memorable nights of great boxing action and more than twenty Fight of the Year winners in their 45 years of televised pugilism.
+On January 22, 1973, a broadcasting start-up by the name of Home Box Office debuted in the sport of boxing, bringing viewers George Foreman’s legendary second round annihilation of world champion Joe Frazier in Kingston, Jamaica.
+Since then, HBO brought us countless memorable nights of great boxing action and more than twenty Fight of the Year winners in its 45 years of televised pugilism.

-In September HBO announced its departure from boxing, attributing it to the prevalence of streaming networks such as DAZN and ESPN Plus.
-But whatever one’s opinion on how boxing will be affected, no one can question the network’s past dedication to the sport or the production quality HBO delivered to fight fans.
-And when it comes to production quality, one cannot forget all the times HBO commentators Jim Lampley and Larry Merchant put your emotions into words, describing the action and drama in a visceral and vivid manner.
+Yesterday marked the fourth anniversary of its final broadcast and whatever one’s opinion on how boxing has been affected, no one can question the network’s past dedication to the sport or the production quality HBO delivered to fight fans.
+And when it comes to production quality, one cannot forget all the times HBO commentators Jim Lampley and Larry Merchant put our emotions into words, describing the action and drama unfolding before us in a visceral and vivid manner.

 12. “Derrick Jefferson, I LOVE YOU!”
 It’s not easy to please a gruff, impatient old-timer.
 Like many of his generation, Larry Merchant wasn’t much interested in anything other than a “bloody good fight,” and when the action didn’t live up to his expectations, he let you know.
 Thus, when a scrap evokes a joyous emotional response from the same guy who once compared a title fight to “watching hair grow,” you know you’ve seen something special.